evanckennedy/personal-website/README.md

 ## Personal Website

-### Description

-My personal website showcases my skills and projects as a junior full-stack developer based in Winnipeg, Canada.
+My personal website provides an overview of my skills as a junior full-stack developer based in Winnipeg, Canada.

 ### Features